-Deer and Lyme Disease, Research on the Relationship
+Deer and Lyme Disease, Research and News on the Relationship

-This page presents a collection of the latest research on the deer-Lyme disease relationship.
-Lyme disease is named for the rural Connecticut town where it was first identified in 1975.
+This page presents a collection of the latest research and news on the deer-Lyme disease relationship.
+Browse our store for tick control products

 Ecology of Infection Disease: A Special Report (On Lyme Disease) National Science Foundation